 Elders had despaired that they would never see Rwanda again, that they would die in exile.
 Rwandans have a special bond with their country and their biggest fear is to die away from their motherland.
 They have all returned home, where they celebrate their children’s weddings, grandchildren births and graduations.
 Their life expectancy too has been raised to enable them to live long and witness the fruits of their prayers, all thanks to Paul Kagame.
 How could ancestors not be proud of him?
 How couldn’t we all vote for him?

-So to quote Beethoven, ‘Ah! how could he possibly quit before bringing forth all that he feels it was he vocation to achieve?’
+So to quote Beethoven, ‘Ah! how could he possibly quit before bringing forth all that he feels it was his vocation to achieve?’

 “And those who were seen dancing were thought to be insane by those who could not hear the music” -Nietzsche